menu

 Belleville is a tiny city located in the state of Arkansas.
 With a population of 310 people and just one neighborhood, Belleville is the 270th largest community in Arkansas.

-Belleville is a blue-collar town, with 43.10% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Belleville, you'll notice that it is more blue-collar than most other communities in America.
+43.10% of Belleville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Belleville is a city of service providers, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Belleville who work in healthcare suport services (22.59%), office and administrative support (10.88%), and farm management occupations (10.04%).

 One of the benefits of Belleville is that there is very little traffic.
 The average commute to work is 19.15 minutes, which is substantially less than the national average.
 Not only does this mean that the drive to work is less aggravating, but noise and pollution levels are lower as a result.

-As is often the case in a small city, Belleville doesn't have a public transportation system that people use for their commute.
+Belleville is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Belleville in 2022 was $24,454, which is middle income relative to Arkansas, and low income relative to the rest of the US.
 This equates to an annual income of $97,816 for a family of four.
 However, Belleville contains both very wealthy and poor people as well.